-New Zealand Christians in Science aims to represent scientists in industry and the academy who are active Christians.
+New Zealand Christians in Science connects scientists (both in industry and the academy) who are active Christians.
 NZCIS is closely associated with theologians who are contributing to the science and faith discussion through TANSA (Theology and the Natural Sciences in Aotearoa).

 NZCIS has been funded for three years by a generous grant from the John Templeton Foundation.